Helio505/Time-tracking-program/README.md

 <br />

 - Summary of how it works is: You create a project, then start the clock, when you are done, stop the clock.
 It will save the name of the task and time spent.
-- If you want to contribute, you can, but explain what you're doing.
-If you have any suggestions send them.
 - On the first initialization, the script will create 2 files, one txt, and a .db file.
 - If you spend time on a project now then later, it will add the times.